pwillard/CBASIC/manual.md

 *Syntax* : `HSCREEN` _value_

 The `HSCREEN` statement is used to select between the Text or Enhanced Hi-Res Graphics modes (320/640 modes).
 When this command is used it will automatically clear the Hi-Res screen.
-If you donREMt want the screen to clear use the `HMODE` comman
+If you don't want the screen to clear use the `HMODE` comman

 Examples:: `HSCREEN 1` +
 `HSCREEN 4` +